elasticpath/react-pwa-reference-storefront/documentation/extending.md

 Tutorial: Creating a New Module
 ---------------------
-This tutorial walks you through the process of creating a HTML5 Reference Storefront module.
+This tutorial walks you through the process of creating a REACT Reference Storefront module.
 The basics concepts of how a module works are described in the section above, [Module Basics](#module-basics) Please reference this section when building your modules.